azc5OQ/lemon-chat/client-source-code/client-development/README.md

 - To add a new source file: create it under `src/scripts/...`, then add a `/* @@INCLUDE: scripts/path/to/file.js @@ */` line in `template.html` at the spot it should load.
 Order matters — files are concatenated top to bottom.
+- **The includes share one closure, not just one `<script>` tag.** A wrapper opens inside `scripts/vendor/aes-js.js` and closes at the very END of `scripts/app/main.js` (its final `}));`).
+Every file spliced between those two lives inside that closure and sees `main.js`'s variables (that is how `audio.js` works); a file placed outside that range silently sees none of them.
+Corollary: nothing in the app is a `window` global — `typeof X` in devtools says `undefined` for everything, which is normal, not breakage.
+Also never brace-balance-check one file alone; only the whole assembled script element parses.
 - To replace a wasm binary: drop the new `.wasm` into `src/wasm/` and rebuild.

 ## Key configuration & state (`scripts/app/main.js`)